chocmake/MGSV-Custom-Texture-Path-Hex-Replacer/README.md

 The script can launched a few different ways:

 - Opening the script by double-clicking it.
-- Dropping an FMDL file on its icon.
+- Dropping an FMDL/FV2 file on its icon.
-- Launching it from an FMDL file via a custom [Send To](https://github.com/chocmake/MGSV-Custom-Texture-Path-Hex-Replacer/wiki/Using-the-script#optional-adding-a-shortcut-to-the-send-to-menu) context menu shortcut.
+- Launching it from an FMDL/FV2 file via a custom [Send To](https://github.com/chocmake/MGSV-Custom-Texture-Path-Hex-Replacer/wiki/Using-the-script#optional-adding-a-shortcut-to-the-send-to-menu) context menu shortcut.

 From there follow the prompts.
 The FTEX paths can either be filled by drag and dropping the files or by pasting the paths into the prompts.